iaciac/lobanet/events.md

 The complete schedule can be found [here](https://github.com/iaciac/lobanet/raw/gh-pages/docs/schedule-wokingham.pdf).

 ### Location
-The of the meeting is The Oaks, The Pavilion, Sadlers End, Sindlesham, Wokingham RG41 5BP
+The location of the meeting is [The Oaks](http://theoaks.events/conference.html), The Pavilion, Sadlers End, Sindlesham, Wokingham RG41 5BP

 ### How to reach the venue
 * If you are coming by car, use the SatNav code RG41 5BP